AdamHarbeck/notes/week6/week6-review.md

 10. How do you handle exceptions thrown in your code from your controller?
 What happens if you don’t set up any exception handling?
 11. How would you consume an external web service using Spring?
 12. What are the advantages of using RestTemplate?
-13. What is the different between @Controller and @RestController
+13. What is the difference between @Controller and @RestController

 ## Spring AOP
 1. What is “aspect-oriented programming”?
 Define an aspect.